Areichao/ASL-Detector/README.md

 https://www.kaggle.com/models/sayannath235/american-sign-language/

 # How to run
-open this code on some kind of environment pip install -r requirements.txt should run after this, may take up to a couple of minutes to load the program
+open the project preferably in a virtual or conda environment pip install -r requirements.txt should run after this, may take up to a couple of minutes to load the program